 Because there are so many different ways to set up a split routine, it’s impossible to say that a full body workout is better than a split routine, or vice versa.

-The suitability of any given training routine for you, be it one based on full-body workouts or some kind of split routine, depends on a number of factors.
+The suitability of any given resistance training routine depends on a number of factors.
 Let’s take a closer look at each one.

 How often can you train?